Superstitions, Oracles, Curses and Amulets in Ancient Egypt

 “This kind of magic was turned against King Ramesses III by a group of priests, courtiers and harem ladies.
 These conspirators got hold of a book of destructive magic from the royal library, and used it to make potions, written spells and wax figurines with which to harm the king and his bodyguards.
 Magical figurines were thought to be more effective if they incorporated something from the intended victim, such as hair, nail-clippings or bodily fluids.
 The treacherous harem ladies would have been able to obtain such substances but the plot seems to have failed.
 The conspirators were tried for sorcery and condemned to death.
 [Source: Dr Geraldine Pinch, BBC, February 17, 2011 |::|]

-“It seems that curses were more widely employed for the benefit of the living, largely confined to temple rituals performed to combat malevolent forces and enemies of the state.
+Curses were largely confined to temple rituals performed to combat malevolent forces and enemies of the state.
 Recited in the form of 'execration texts', priests often inscribed the names of those to be cursed on pots, which were then smashed to destroy the enemies' power.
-Alternatively, figurines made from wood, clay or wax were then smashed, burnt, pierced or bound to gain power over those invoked, their names and various spells again added to make them more effective. |::|
+Alternatively, figurines made from wood, clay or wax were then smashed, burnt, pierced or bound to gain power over those invoked, their names and various spells again added to make them more effective.

 “Such figurines were also used on a more personal level by those wishing to gain control over specific individuals.
 The courtiers put on trial for the attempted assassination of King Ramses III (c.1184-1153 B.C.) were accused of making wax figurines of the palace guards in an attempt to overwhelm them, and the curse figurine which appears in our story is based on a rare wooden example dating from c.2000 B.C.; with its arms tied behind its back to render the intended victim harmless, its hastily scribbled inscription simply states 'Die Henwy, son of Intef!' |::|